-I,Name (Print) , understand that as an employee who is being paid with (Workforce Investment Opportunity report all suspected or proven WIOA related fraud, abuse, or including gross waste of funds, mismanagement, and dang or within one working day of detection of the incident, to the Department of Labor, Compliance Review Office of the Workforce Development System, EWDD and declare the Development Department, WDS Directive No. 20-18 (deporting). or other criminal activity, or non-criminal activity gers to the public health or safety immediately, the Office of the Inspector General of the U.S. State Employment Development Department, at I have received a copy of the Economic Signature: Date Signed WorkSource/YouthSource Center:
+I,Name (Print) , understand that as an employee report all suspected or proven WIOA related fra including gross waste of funds, mismanageme or within one working day of detection of the Department of Labor, Compliance Review Oworkforce Development System, EWDD and Opportunity Act (WIOA) funding, I have the responsibility to aud, abuse, or other criminal activity, or non-criminal activity, and dangers to the public health or safety immediately incident, to the Office of the Inspector General of the U.S. Iffice of the State Employment Development Department I declare that I have received a copy of the Economio.
+20-18 (dated February 20, 2020) regarding Incider Signature: Date Signed WorkSource/YouthSource Center: